Vietnamese invasions of Cambodia: Vietnamese suzerainty over Cambodia (1813–1833)

 First, Ang Chan had to convince his loyalty to Gia Long by arriving in a Vietnamese temple in the capital Phnom Penh every two months, had to wear Vietnamese attire and bow before a tablet bearing the Vietnamese emperor's name.
 Meanwhile, in the Siamese occupying-western Cambodia included Battambang, Ang Snguon and Ang Em declared as co-regents of Cambodia until 1813, then went to exile in Bangkok.
 Ang Snguon died in 1822.
 Encouraged by Gia Long, many ethnic Chams from central Vietnam migrated to Cambodia, whom most were Muslims.
 They erected Noor Al-Ihsan Mosque in Phnom Penh in 1813 to show their loyalty to the Cambodian Crown.

-In 1817, tens of thousand Cambodian workers were employed by Vietnamese officials to repair and extend the 40-miles Vĩnh Tế Canal that connects the Gulf of Thailand with the Mekong.
-The working conditions were described as extremely harsh, and Cambodian labors were noticeably harassed by Vietnamese officials.
-Frustrated with the exploitation, in 1820–21 many Cambodian workers and ethnic Cambodian in southeast Cambodia, along with the Khmer Kroms joined the Ba Khnom rebellion led by a Khmer Buddhist monk against the Vietnamese rule.
+In 1817, tens of thousand Cambodian and Vietnamese workers were employed by Vietnamese officials to repair and extend the 40-miles Vĩnh Tế Canal that connects the Gulf of Thailand with the Mekong.
+In 1820–21 many Cambodian workers and ethnic Cambodian in southeast Cambodia, along with the Khmer Kroms joined the Ba Khnom rebellion led by a Khmer Buddhist monk against the Vietnamese rule.
 Ang Chan tried to suppress the rebellion with his Khmer–Vietnamese military but failed because its Khmer officials (okya) had deserted to the rebellion.
 The Vietnamese emperor Gia Long died in the same year.
 His successor, emperor Minh Mạng then sent a fresh army to Cambodia.
 His force defeated the rebellion at Kampong Cham and had the monk leader tried and executed in Saigon, including many other rebels.